 #17 Roam through the Oval Piazza dell’Anfiteatro

-One of the best things to see and do in Lucca is to visit the enclosed Piazza dell’Anfiteatro.
-The unique oval-shaped piazza was built on the site of a 2nd century Roman Amphitheater – giving it an elongated shape.
-There are four gates that allow entry into the square, which roughly align to the original amphitheater entrances.
+The unique shaped Piazza dell’Anfiteatro was built on the site of a 2nd century Roman Amphitheater – giving it an elongated shape.
+There are four gates, which roughly align to the original entrances.

 #18 Go to the Top of Guinigi Tower

 An iconic Lucca landmark, the Guinigi Tower is famous for its rooftop garden.
-Standing nearly 150-feet-tall, the brick tower was built in 1384 by a wealthy silk merchant family.
+Standing nearly 150-feet-tall, the brick edifice was built in 1384 by the wealthy silk merchant family it’s named for.

-The structure was meant to boast the family’s fortune – as well as serve as a home and lookout.
-The rooftop garden and Holm Oak trees were established sometime before the 1600s and remain a unique feature.
+The structure was meant to boast their fortune – as well as serve as a home and lookout.
+The unique rooftop garden with Holm Oak trees was created sometime before the 1600s.

 #19 Tell Time in Chiesa di Santa Maria Foris Portam